nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 2. Or one can provide a `token_metadata` off-chain-view which takes as parameter the `nat` token-id and returns the `(pair nat (map string bytes))` value.

+If both options are present, the off-chain-view is preferred since it allows the implementor to customize and augment the response.

 ### FA2 Transfer Permission Policies and Configuration